OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

         )
     )

-    # wait for TxAck forever, until Trezor indicates we are finished
+    # wait for TxAck forever, until Onekey indicates we are finished
     while True:
         msg = receive_message()